3liz/3liz.github.io/docs/workshop/lizmap-short-english.md

 * to display with capital letters
 * to display in red if the population is less than 20 000 inhabitants

+Conditional formating is often used, for land surveying, date inferior to 2 months...

 ??? note "Display solutions"
     * The first one about capital letters, replace